 This course emphasizes audience and purpose, invention, the main idea, focus, and coherence.
-Students will incorporate these concepts into their writing process while learning to use evidence to develop different modes of paragraphs.
-Offered Each Semester.
+Students will incorporate these concepts into their writing process while learning to use appropriate forms of evidence.
 Please note: The number of credits this course carries are in clock hours, not institutional credit hours.
 A clock hour course will not advance your degree progress; rather, it is designed to strengthen your skill in order to qualify for a credit-bearing course in this area of study or in a related field.
 The clock hours DO count, however, towards your course load and for financial aid purposes.
 Please note: This is a developmental course.
 Students needing this course are required to register for it upon placement and to remain enrolled until satisfactory completion.
-Course withdrawal is not allowed except by permission of both the instructor and the student's advisor.
+Course withdrawal is not allowed except by permission of both the instructor and the student.
+(UG)